UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-achievement/README.md

-Global Humanitarian Overview - Achievement Component
+HPC Content Module - Achievement Component
 ====================================================

 Styling of the `achievement` nodes to add an icon (from the Humanitarian Icons